makersacademy/taster2.0/challenge_4.md

 2- Start writing user stories and user scenarios.
 3- Draw the Mockups in order to not forget anything and to be as clear as possible with your team.
 4- Think the architecture of your website, write it on paper.
 5- Think how you will display the element, their position, and think about the Responsiveness of it.

 > If you think you are not ready for responsive, no worries, we can wait to have strong basis and after jump on Responsive.

+You can now go code and push it live every time you get something done.